Frequently Asked Questions

 Is there a deadline for the ambassador application?

-Yes, we accept applications about two weeks before the deadline of the qualification round, i.e. the ambassador application deadline is 15.
-April 2024.
+Yes, we accept applications about two weeks before the deadline of the Qualification Round, i.e. the ambassador application deadline is 30 June 2025.

 Are ambassador allowed to participate in the competition?